informalsystems/hermes/relayer-framework-guide/docs/context-generic-programming/08-context-implementation.md

 We implement `HasError` for `AppContext`, with `AppError` as the `Error` type.
 We also implement `PersonContext` for `AppContext`, with the `PersonId` associated type being `String` and the `Person` associated type being `BasicPerson`.
-We also implement `QueryPersonContext` but leave the `query_person` as a stub for performing database queries in an actual application.
+We also implement `PersonQuerier` but leave the `query_person` as a stub for performing database queries in an actual application.